taheeraahmed/Chat-bot/README.md

 # 🤖 Chat-bot
-Trying to implement three types of chat-bots in order to learn something about natrual language
+Trying to implement three types of chat-bots in order to learn something about natrual language processing and regular expressions and how they are used in NLP.

 1. Rule-based based chat-bot
 2. Retrieval based chat-bot
 3. Deep learning based chat-bot